 Python being an object-oriented programming language allows variables to be used at class level or at the instance level.

 When the variables are declared at the class level they are referred to as class variables, whereas when they are declared at instance level they are referred to as instance variables.

 We declare variables at class level, when we expect all the objects (instances of a class) to share a single copy of a variable, whereas we declare variables at instance level when each object needs to have a separate copy of the variable, so that they can have different values stored in them.

 Let’s understand with examples.

 Class variables are shared by all the instances of the class (objects) because they are owned by the class.
 If it gets changed by any single object it changes for all objects.

 Class variables are declared within class outside of any methods, usually just below the class header.

 class Book: book_type = "programming"

-Let’s create an instance of the class and print the value of class variable.
+Let’s create some instances of the class and output their

 class Book: book_type = "programming" python_book = Book() java_book = Book() c_book = Book() print(python_book.book_type) print(java_book.book_type) print(c_book.book_type)